bahmutov/cy-grep/README.md

 })
 ```

-You can run the tests inside the suite "projects" by using `--env grep=projects` and you can skip the tests in the suite `projects` by using `--env grep=-projects`.
+You can run the tests inside the suite "projects" by using `--expose grep=projects` and you can skip the tests in the suite `projects` by using `--expose grep=-projects`.

 ## TypeScript support